-The Orienteering USA Silva Service Award is given annually to an orienteer who, along with being a member of Orienteering USA, has demonstrated outstanding service to orienteering in the United States over the past five years.
-Find the list of recipients here.
+The Orienteering USA Silva Service Award is given annually to an orienteer who, along with being a member of Orienteering USA, has demonstrated outstanding service to orienteering in the United States over the previous five years.

 The first orienteering events in North America were held on November 10, 1941, at Dartmouth College in Hanover, N.H.
 Organized originally by Finnish army officer Piltti Heiskanen, they continued until 1943 but quickly disappeared.